 Decades of collective experience in Portuguese inheritance law

-Our Portuguese inheritance lawyers have many years of experience dealing with all aspects of Portuguese Wills and cross-border inheritance planning.
+Our legal team have many years of experience dealing with all aspects of Portuguese Wills and cross-border inheritance planning.
 This means we know all of the issues you need to consider, exactly what needs to be done and all of the common problems you can run into (and the not so common ones).

 Drawing on our collective experience, we can help you to plan effectively and make sure every stage of your Portuguese inheritance planning goes ahead as smoothly as possible.